linuxkit/linuxkit/docs/packages.md

 * `linux/arm64`
 * `linux/s390x`

-Official images *must* be built on all architectures for which they are available.
+Official images *must* be built for all architectures for which they are available.
-They can be built and pushed in parallel, but the manifest should be pushed once when all of the images are done.

-Pushing out a package as a maintainer involves two distinct stages:
+Pushing out a package as a maintainer involves two stages:

-1. Building and pushing out the platform-specific image
+1. Building and pushing out the platform-specific images
-1. Creating, pushing out and signing the multi-arch manifest, a.k.a.
+1. Creating and pushing out the multi-arch manifest, a.k.a.
 OCI image index

 The `linuxkit pkg` command contains automation which performs all of the steps.
 Note that `«path-to-package»` is the path to the package's source directory (containing at least `build.yml` and `Dockerfile`).
 It can be `.` if the package is in the current directory.

-#### Image Only

-To build and push out the platform-specific image, on that platform:

 ```
-linuxkit pkg push --manifest=false «path-to-package»
+linuxkit pkg push «path-to-package»
 ```

-The options do the following:

-* `--manifest=false` means not to push or sign a manifest

-Repeat the above on each platform where you need an image.

 This will do the following: